WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await.
+**Question:7** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await.
 Display a "No Data" until the data is fetched.
 After clicking a button, initiate the API call and update the loader image accordingly - display a "Total Results: {{data.length}}" message if successful or a "Failed to fetch Data" message if the API call fails.
 Additionally, loop through the fetched data and display it in a list format.

 _Task breakdown:_